Music Technology I Honors (10th-12th, ½ year course)

 Theater 1 (10th-12th)

 Theater 1 will offer students who are interested in exploring and supporting the Performing Arts at Central High School an introduction to the art of the theater.
 Students will review theater history and the roles of individuals in the theater: playwright, director, actor, set designer, prop director, lighting director, costume director, and makeup artist.
 This course will highlight the methods of engaging and researching a role.
 Students will learn various techniques for relaxation and concentration and character development and see the actor as a physical artist who creates realities within a given space.
 Students will be introduced to script analysis as the they perform monologs and take roles in short scenes and plays.
 Students will understand that the art of acting is a conversation between the mind (memorizing text), body (engaging physical space), soul (voice), and audience.
 The skills learned in this class will be useful even to the non-actor as students develop greater self-confidence.
-Please see Mr. Burns in room 305 if you have any further concerns or questions.
+Please see Mr. Burns in room 305 to pick up an application if you wish to select this class..

 Theater 2 (11th and 12th)